publisha/publisha.github.io/pages/create_speare_play_web.md

 > - Atom HTML Preview
 - toolbar (suda)

-> You can optionally use Atom to update your GitHub repository that is online.
-To do this you need to install this package:
+> You can also use Atom to update your GitHub repository that is online.

-> - Git-Plus

-> Then in the terminal window copy and paste this:
+> In the terminal window copy and paste this:

 > `git config --global credential.helper osxkeychain`

 > You should now be able to _push_ your updates direct to GitHub and see the results on your web site.

-The MACs have installed an application called _GitHub Desktop_.
+The MACs, in the IT studio, have an application called _GitHub Desktop_.
 Find this in the launchpad.
 If you want to install this on your own computer, it is free and [comes from here][c6de3c27]

   [c6de3c27]: https://desktop.github.com "grab GithUb Desktop"